tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## The Web Platform

-At some point, we will want to allow others to use our applications, ideally over the web.
+At some point, we will want to allow others to use our applications, typically over the web.

 The web is an open platform.
 Unlike the mobile application stores, there are no